xma711/notebook/machine_learning/pca/README.md

 	4. transform U E V to eigenvectors and eigenvalues of C: qj of C = uj in U, and eigenvalues lambdaj of C = sj^2/n for sj in E.

-Btw eigenvectors of a random square matrix doesn't have to be orthogonal!
+Btw eigenvectors of a random square matrix doesn't have to be orthogonal.
-They are orthogonal because it is a covariance matrix, which has the property that cov = cov.T !!!
+They are orthogonal because it is a covariance matrix, which has the property that cov = cov.T

 More on the principle components